Death by G-String, a Coyote Canyon Ladies Ukulele Club Mystery

 Canyon Chronicle editor Viva Winter had hoped to make Coyote Canyon the folk music capitol of the Colorado mountains, and was also trying to raise money to help repay the townspeople bilked by her father’s phony investment scheme.
 With much to be gained by the death of her father’s largest investor, Viva soon comes under suspicion, so must uncover the truth before her whole life turns into a sour note, and a tourist trade boom falls flat.

-2019 Colorado Humanities Book Award Mystery FINALIST!
+2019 Colorado Humanities Book Award Mystery Winner!

 Picture of Lies by C.C.
 Harrison